niccoX/ansible-lemp/README.md

 ### Inventory File

-Different ways to use credentials with the hosts inventory file
+Different ways to use credentials with the hosts inventory file:

 ```sh
 ansible_ssh_host